Ottawa expels Chinese diplomat for threatening Canadian lawmaker’s family

 Zhao has been with China’s Consulate in Toronto since 2018.
 He is expected to leave Canada within five days.

-The outlet Globe and Mail, in a recent report based on documents from Canada’s spy agency Canadian Security Intelligence Service (CSIS), stated that China’s intelligence service, the Ministry of State Security (MSS), wanted to “target Canadian MPs” who were behind a February 2021 motion in the House of Commons terming the treatment of Uyghurs as tantamount to “genocide.”
+The outlet Globe and Mail, in a recent report based on documents from Canada’s spy agency Canadian Security Intelligence Service (CSIS), stated that China’s intelligence service, the Ministry of State Security (MSS), wanted to “target Canadian MPs” who were behind a February 2021 motion in the House of Commons terming the treatment of Uighurs as tantamount to “genocide”.

 That motion, which passed, was moved by opposition MP Michael Chong, who is believed to be singled out by Beijing.
 A CSIS reported claimed Beijing wanted to “make an example” of Chong by imposing “potential sanctions” on his relatives in China.
 The Chinese diplomat tasked by state intelligence was alleged to be Zhao Wei.